Icons of Danish Modernity

-- Subject Listing: Scandinavian Studies, Cinema Studies, Literary Studies
+- Subject Listing: Scandinavian Studies; Literary Studies; Film and Media Studies

 - Bibliographic information: 280 pp., 12 illus., 6 x 9 in.

 - Series: New Directions in Scandinavian Studies

 This lively study brings its central characters to life while offering an original, thought provoking analysis of the origins and permutations of Danish modernism and Danish national identity - issues that continue to be significant in today's multi-ethnic Denmark.
 Icons of Danish Modernity is a book about the uneasy waves that arise when celebrities take on national symbolism, and the beginnings of this formula in the early twentieth century.

 Julie K. Allen is associate professor of Scandinavian studies at the University of Wisconsin, Madison.